SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 ````

 ### [CustomMutationPolicy](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomMutationPolicy.java):
-A MutationPolicy that applies mutations to the CustomBase Objects.
-In even iterations columns are mutated and in odd
+A MutationPolicy that applies mutations to the CustomBase objects.
+Columns are mutated during even iterations,
-iterations rows.
+and rows are mutated during odd iterations.

 ### [CustomMutation](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomMutation.java):
-A Mutation that takes a CustomBase object and changes randomly its value between 0 and N-1.
+A Mutation that takes a CustomBase object and randomly changes its value between 0 and N-1.

 ### [CustomCrossoverPolicy](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomCrossoverPolicy.java):
-A CrossoverPolicy that creates different number of crossed individuals depending on the iteration parity.
+A CrossoverPolicy that generates a varying number of offspring individuals based on the parity of the iteration.

 ### [CustomCrossover](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomCrossover.java):
-A Crossover that although receives the iteration number in the VarArgs, it just performs a HeuristicCrossover.
+A Crossover that, despite receiving the iteration number in the VarArgs, only executes a HeuristicCrossover.

 ### [CustomSelection](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomSelection.java):
-A Selection that although receives the iteration number in the VarArgs, it just performs a TournamentSelection.
+A Selection that, despite receiving the iteration number in the VarArgs, only executes a TournamentSelection.

 ### [CustomStoppingPolicy](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomStoppingPolicy.java):
-A StoppingCriteriaPolicy that stops if we have achieved the maximum number of iterations or if we have found an optimal
+A StoppingCriteriaPolicy that halts the process either upon reaching a maximum number of iterations or upon
-solution.
+discovering an optimal solution.

 ### [CustomElitismPolicy](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomElitismPolicy.java):
-A ElitismPolicy that selects different number of individuals depending on the iteration parity.
+An ElitismPolicy that chooses a varying number of individuals based on the parity of the iteration.

 ### [CustomNewbornPolicy](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomNewbornPolicy.java):
-A NewbornPolicy that creates different number of new individuals depending on the iteration parity.
+A NewbornPolicy that creates a varying number of individuals based on the parity of the iteration.

 ### [RunNQueenOptimization](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/RunNQueenOptimization.java):
-This is the main class.
-Is where the run starts.
-As simple as instantiate the ChessGA object (previously defined) filled
+This is the main class where the program execution begins.
-with its components, optimize it, and retrieve the results.
+It involves instantiating the ChessGA object (previously defined), optimizing it, and retrieving the results.

-The specific components for the ChessGA are:
+The specific components for ChessGA include:
 - CustomStoppingPolicy: The StoppingCriteria previously defined.
 - CustomCrossoverPolicy: The CrossoverPolicy previously defined.
   - CustomSelection: The Selection previously defined.
   - CustomCrossover: The Crossover previously defined.
 - CustomMutationPolicy: The MutationPolicy previously defined.
   - CustomMutation: The Mutation previously defined.
 - CustomElitismPolicy: The ElitismPolicy previously defined.